Hospital Angelina Caron

 Key program components

-The hospital offers services for low income Brazilians.
-The hospital has 284 beds, and sees 2,500 patients everyday.
-There are 5 emergency rooms, with 56 beds in total.
-The hospital receives patients from all the country.
-One of it's specialties is organ transplants, operating 38 large transplants per year.
-Every year, 70,000 patients are treated at the hospital through Brazil's Unified Health System (SUS), serving as an example of how care in private institutions can be financed by government insurance programs.
+The hospital offers services for low income Brazilians and receives patients from all the country.
+One of it's specialties is organ transplants, operating over 900 large transplants since its founding with growing demand.
+Every year, 95% of its 300,000 patients are treated at the hospital through Brazil's Unified Health System (SUS), serving as an example of how care in private institutions can be financed by government insurance programs.